If you’re looking for a dessert that’s easy, and delicious that will impress a crowd? This gluten-free chocolate gooey butter cake will be a hit!

 Not to make this story too long, here are a few notes before we get started with the recipe:

 You can sub a cake mix for the dry ingredients.
 Either gluten-free or not – and any flavor.
 I think strawberry cake mix bottom topped with the chocolate cheesecake later would be da bomb.
-Just make sure that if you’re using a gluten-free cake mix, you get one like Pillsbury, intended for a 9×13 inch baking pan.
+If you’re using a gluten-free cake mix, you get one like Pillsbury, intended for a 9×13 inch baking pan.
 You can also use 3 cups of homemade gluten-free cake mix.

 If you’re baking by yourself (as opposed to side-by-side with a child), you can get away with dirtying only one bowl by mixing the cake layer, scraping the mix into your baking pan, and starting with the cheesecake layer in the same bowl.
 Don’t worry too much about a little leftover cake in the bowl as long as you’ve scraped it out well.